penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/script.md

 * You can **force** execution on a proxy by assigning the host to that proxy.
 * Logs for script execution appear in the respective poller’s log file.

+???+ info

+    There is a small exeption when it comes to the use of the poller process.
+    If you make use of the test button to test the item then the check will not user the poller but the task manager process.

 ### 9. Best practice checklist